 - A control block holder of an offshore U.S. listed company in a proposed monetization of its Exchangeable Shares in a Canadian subsidiary of the public company and Ordinary Shares and American Depositary Shares of the public company using a costless collar and a loan and advice in connection with the assessment of proposals of investment banks bidding on the transaction.

 - An international U.S. based insurer in the structuring and documentation of a retirement compensation arrangement structure and a related secured lending program.

 - The equity derivatives groups of three Canadian financial institutions regarding various equity derivatives, equity monetization transactions and TSX trading rules.

 - A Canadian broadcaster in connection with an OSC investigation regarding an advertisement of securities transmitted by the broadcaster.

-- Corporate Governance - Jurisdictional Comparisons, Canada Chapter, Thomson Reuters, 2013
+- Corporate Governance – International Series, Canada Chapter, Sweet & Maxwell/Thomson Reuters, 2015

 - Takeover Bids Directive Assessment Report to the European Commission, Canadian Material, Centre for European Policy Studies, 2012

 - Empty Voting – Waiting for a Regulatory Response, Securities Practice Notes, Fall 2012